 I don’t know what to call this effervescent drink, other than delicious.
 It tastes lemony and spicy and refreshes on a hot day as it’s not too sweet.
 Lemginade?
 Gingemonade?
 Pleasemakemoreade?
 I’m sure it has a name…

 To make this fizzy lemonade, you first need to make ginger bug from organic ginger, sugar and water, and nurture it for about five days.
 Over time, I had accumulated a large bug so I strained it, composted half and started over.
 I refrigerated the liquid for two weeks so it had less vigor than freshly strained would.
-As insurance (and an experiment), I used double the usual amount for this batch.
+As insurance (and an experiment), I used double the usual amount for this batch (so 1/2 cup instead of the 1/4 cup you’ll find in the recipe below).
 It worked!

 I haven’t made them.

 - 4 cups water

 - 1/2 cup lemon juice with or without pulp

 - 1/4 cup strained liquid from a ginger bug

 1. Make lemonade.
 Boil water in a kettle.
 When the water has boiled, combine 1 cup hot water with 1/2 cup sugar.
 Once the sugar has completely dissolved, add remaining 3 cups cool water.
 You need your lemonade at room temperature.
 By making it this way—with 1 cup hot water plus 3 cups cool—you don’t have to wait long for the water to cool down.
 NEVER ADD YOUR BUG TO HOT WATER.
 You will kill the microbes and the fermentation will not work.

 2. Add 1/2 cup lemon juice to the sugar-water.
 I like to harness the lactic acid bacteria present on the lemons, which will help ferment your drink (but mostly the ginger bug ferments it), so I add the lemon juice after the water has cooled to room temperature.

 3. Add the ginger bug to the lemonade and stir.